 That said, you can easily get over this intimidating job by learning how to do it the right way.
 Here’s a step-by-step guide to help!

 Preparing when installing cabinet pulls

 Before anything else, it’s crucial to prepare the tools needed to install a cabinet pull.
 This hardware has two or more screw attachments.
 As such, it requires drilling holes with precision to avoid a lopsided installation.
 That means getting the perfect center-to-center measurement, which is the distance between one screw hole to another.

 This task requires a cabinet hardware jig for completion.
 Basically, this tool is a template that attaches to the drawer or door and makes drilling a breeze.
 It is a T-shaped measuring apparatus that enables accurate placement of the pull handle.
 It is mostly made of aluminum, which does not bend easily and makes aligning the holes stress-free.

-However, one can also go the do-it-yourself route when preparing for the cabinet handle placement (Learn: Best 20 Cabinet Handle Designs in 2023).
+However, one can also go the do-it-yourself route when preparing for the cabinet handle placement.
 Some people use a cardboard or plastic template to get the center-to-center measurement correctly.

 Here are some other tools needed for the task:

 - Awl.
 This tool helps to mark the points for drilling.

 - Power drill.
 The drill is a must-have for this project since it pierces a hole in the surface.
 Before powering on, ensure the drill bit matches the type of screw used.